tekdi/shiksha-frontend/packages/common-lib/example/README.md

-This example was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This example was bootstrapped with [Create OBLF Invigorate](https://github.com/facebook/create-react-app).

 It is linked to the @mylib/common package in the parent directory for development purposes.